mimmer77/kanban-pl300-cert-prep/README.md

 # kanban-pl300-cert-prep
-Kanban Board for PL300 Certification Prep
+Kawaii Kanban Board for PL300 Certification Prep

 I created a tool for tracking Power BI studies while preparing for the Microsoft PL300 certification.
 I used Grok to help me in this process.